Daily June 27 to September 7; 9 AM to 1 PM

 Blue whales, the largest mammal and possibly the largest animal to ever inhabit Earth, can be spotted swimming and feeding off the coast of California during the summer months.
 Join the San Diego Natural History Museum Whalers on a breathtaking experience on the open ocean to see these magnificent creatures aboard a large, comfortable yacht from Hornblower Cruises and Events.

 The 4-hour tour includes live narration by experienced captains and the Museum Whalers, trained naturalists who accompany every cruise.
-You’ll stay cozy and comfortable with both indoor and outdoor seating, a snack bar featuring hot food, a full bar, and souvenirs.
+You’ll stay cozy and comfortable with both indoor and outdoor seating, a snack bar featuring hot food and a full bar.

-By purchasing your tickets through theNAT, you’ll receive up to $20 off retail prices while also supporting the Museum’s mission and programming.
-See chart below for dates, prices, and purchase options.
-Cruises start Sunday, July 6.
+By purchasing your tickets through theNAT, you will receive discounts off the retail prices while also supporting the Museum’s mission and programming.
+Check back soon for ticket prices, or call 877.946.7797 for more information.

 Did You Know?

 - Blue whales are found in all oceans of the world and sighted off the coast of San Diego each summer.
 They mate and calve in tropical-to-temperate waters during winter months and feed in higher latitudes during summer months.
 The largest population in the northern hemisphere is found along the west coast of North America and the high level of productivity off southern California seems to attract a number of these animals each year.
-It is estimated that there are 10,000–25,000 blue whales worldwide.
+The National Oceanic and Atmospheric Administration (NOAA) estimates that there are approximately 5,000 blue whales worldwide.

 - Blue whales are classified as Endangered on the IUCN Red List of Threatened Species.
 In 1966, the International Whaling Commission (IWC) banned all hunting of blue whales and gave them worldwide protection.
 Recovery has been extremely slow, and only in the last few years have there been signs that their numbers may be increasing.
-It is estimated that blue whales once numbered about 275,000 worldwide.
+NOAA estimates that blue whales once numbered about 180,000 worldwide.